Gondrani: Caves of Gondrani

 They are carved into solid conglomerate rocks at several levels, and are connected by pathways.
 All the caves have small rooms with hearths and wall niches for lamps, along with verandahs or front porches.

 During British rule, around 1500 caves were reported, but now only 500 remain.
 The caves are in poor condition and are slowly eroding.
-No conservation efforts have been made to protect the site due to poor accessibility and lack of knowledge of the archaeological site.
+No conservation efforts have been made to protect the site due to poor accessibility and lack of knowledge of the archaeological site and no spirit from Archeological Society of Pakistan to conserve such non-islamic historical places, unless it attracts traffic.